simioniandrea/DENTIST_REGISTRY_V1.0/README.md

 - Appointment format:
   - date : gg/mm/aa
   - hour : xx:xx-yy:yy (for example 9:00-10:00)
+- Check in the insertion of the appointment to verify if there is already one on that date and hour
 - Clients and appointments are editable